theriftlab/immanuel-python/docs/3-examples.md

 All the chart data generation happens in the chart classes in Immanuel's `charts` module.
 Once imported, data for any given chart can be generated with one line of code by passing the relevant dates and coordinates.

 The constructors take date/times in standard timezone-naive ISO format (YYYY-MM-DD HH:MM:SS), and coordinates in either standard text format (as in the following examples) or decimal.

+Some times can be ambiguous, for example 1:30am on a night when switching to daylight savings.
+This time could be in either timezone.
+To specify which one, you can pass in an additional `is_dst` boolean to tell Immanuel whether or not the `dob` time belongs in the daylight savings zone.
+For partner charts, there will be an additional `partner_is_dst` for the `partner_dob`.

 To generate one of each type of supported chart, you could do the following:

 ```python
 from immanuel import charts